AERegeneratel38/KrishiPatra/README.md

 # KrishiPatra
-An android app which I created to show in Locus Exhibition of Pulchowk Engineering Campus when I was studying in AS Level
+An android app which I created with [Hridweek Karki](https://dribbble.com/Hridweek)  to present in Locus Exhibition of Pulchowk Engineering Campus when I was studying in AS Level

 <img src="KP1.png" width="240">  <img src="KP2.png" width="240">